juice-shop/pwning-juice-shop/part2/roll-your-own-security.md

 > White list validation involves defining exactly what _is_ authorized,
 > and by definition, everything else is not authorized.[^4]

-### Submit 10 or more customer feedbacks within 10 seconds

-The _Contact Us_ form for customer feedback contains a CAPTCHA to protect it from being abused through scripting.
-This challenge is about beating this automation protection.

-> A completely automated public Turing test to tell computers and humans
-> apart, or CAPTCHA, is a program that allows you to distinguish between
-> humans and computers.
-First widely used by Alta Vista to prevent
-> automated search submissions, CAPTCHAs are particularly effective in
-> stopping any kind of automated abuse, including brute-force attacks.
-> They work by presenting some test that is easy for humans to pass but
-> difficult for computers to pass; therefore, they can conclude with
-> some certainty whether there is a human on the other end.
->
-> For a CAPTCHA to be effective, humans must be able to answer the test
-> correctly as close to 100 percent of the time as possible.
-Computers
-> must fail as close to 100 percent of the time as possible.[^5]

-#### Hints

-* You could prepare 10 browser tabs, solving every CAPTCHA and filling out the each feedback form.
-Then you'd need to very quickly switch through the tabs and submit the forms in under 10 seconds total.
-* Should the Juice Shop ever decide to change the challenge into _"Submit 100 or more customer feedbacks within 60 seconds"_ or worse, you'd probably have a hard time keeping up with any tab-switching approach.
-* Investigate closely how the CAPTCHA mechanism works and try to find either a bypass or some automated way of solving it dynamically.
-* Wrap this into a script (in whatever programming language you prefer) that repeats this 10 times.

 [^1]: https://en.wikipedia.org/wiki/Easter_egg_(media)